Foods that are good for your skin

 Who needs expensive cream when you have fruit?

-The top ten foods to brighten up your skin:
+The top ten foods for healthy skin

 Oily fish